 Declaration and fulfillment of the requirements are sufficient for acquisition

 The acquisition of citizenship by declaration is not bound to any form.
-German citizenship is acquired as soon as the declaration of intent is received by the competent authority.
-However, the requirements of Section 5 (1) to (3) StAG must be fulfilled and there must be no grounds for exclusion.
+The receipt of the declaration of intent by the competent authority already leads to the acquisition of German citizenship.
+However, the requirements of § 5 para.
+1 to 3 StAG must be fulfilled and there must be no grounds for exclusion.

 No automatic acquisition of German citizenship